DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grid-basics.md

 The Grid's visualization plugins provide a rich API to customize grid elements' appearance.
 Examples of the most popular customization tasks are described below.

-The `Table` plugin allows you to customize table cell appearance using the `getCellComponent` property.
+The `Table` plugin allows you to customize table cell appearance using the `cellComponent` property.
 For instance, you can implement conditional cell formatting as demonstrated in the following example:

 .embedded-demo(basic/table-cell-template)